kumahq/kuma-website/docs/docs/1.4.x/deployments/multi-zone.md

 :::
 ::::

-This global control plane to exchange configuration with this zone, the zone's ingress from zone-1 will be deleted from other zone.
-As a result, the traffic won't be routed to this zone.
-The zone displays as **Offline** in the GUI and CLI.
+With this setting, the global control plane will stop exchanging configuration with this zone.
+As a result, the zone's ingress from zone-1 will be deleted from other zone and traffic won't be routed to it anymore.
+The zone will show as **Offline** in the GUI and CLI.